KeyanSong/431-2018/slides/class03/README.md

     - A .csv file of the [2018 day 1 survey data](https://raw.githubusercontent.com/THOMASELOVE/431-2018-data/master/surveyday1_2018.csv)
     - An R Markdown template called [YOURNAME-hw1.Rmd](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class03/YOURNAME-hw1.Rmd) that I'll actually use in class as my starting point for live coding.
     - An R Markdown file called [class3-pre.Rmd](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class03/class3-pre.Rmd): my pre-class version, to save some typing.
-        - You can also see [the HTML result of this class3-pre file here]().
+        - You can also see [the HTML result of knitting this class3-pre file here](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/class3-pre.html).
     - I'll also post the version I build live, to be called **class3live.Rmd**, after class.

 ## Get help at any time by emailing **431-help at case dot edu**.